Embodied-Soft-Intelligence/TII/README.md

 ## Real-World Experiments

 This repository includes the code used for **real-world robotic grasping experiments**.
+The code path for the real-world experiment is `./robot/predict.py`.
 To perform experiments using an actual robotic arm, run:

 ```bash
 python predict.py
 ```

 The script `predict.py` connects to a **UR robotic arm** equipped with an **Intel RealSense D435** depth camera and a **Robotiq 2F-85** parallel gripper.
 It performs **real-time grasp detection and execution** using the trained D2TriPO-DETR model.
 Before running, ensure that the robot, gripper, and camera are properly connected and configured.

 ---